-An assay is an investigative (analytic) procedure for qualitatively assessing or quantitatively measuring the presence, amount, or functional activity of a target entity (the analyte).
+An assay is an investigative or analytic procedure for assessing or measuring the presence, amount, or functional activity of a drug (the analyte).

-The testing is performed by the applicable technique best suitable for the test article.
-The concentration of the active ingredient termed assay is expressed in four commonly used terms:
+The drug assay test is performed by the technique best suited for the test article.
+The concentration of the active ingredient termed assay is expressed in three commonly used terms:

 As is Basis

-The expression denotes analysis of the product as it is received.
+The expression denotes the analysis of the product as it is received.
 The sample is analyzed directly without any drying.
-For example, if 100 milligrams of material is found to contain 98% of API then its assay on as is basis is reported as 98%.
+For example, if a 100 milligram sample of material is found to contain 98% of an API then its assay on an as-is basis is reported as 98%.

-The sample received is pulverized to a fine powder is dried before being weighed out to prepare the sample solution.
-This process is performed by heating to 105° to 120°C for specified time and drying in a desiccator to constant weight.
-Heat sensitive materials can be dried in a vacuum over a desiccant.
-The water removed is that which is absorbed from the environment and is not chemically bound to the material.
+Another method is to dry the sample before it is used.
+The sample is pulverized to a fine power and weighed to prepare the sample solution.
+This process is performed by drying the sample in a desiccator to a constant weight.
+Heat-sensitive materials can be dried in a vacuum over a desiccant.
+The water removed through drying is what was absorbed from the environment and is not chemically bound to the material.
 Drying in the oven does not necessarily remove bound water or water of hydration.

-Anhydrous basis implies that there is no water present in the material before analysis is performed.
-It means that the sample does not have any absorbed water or bound water such as hydrates.
+Anhydrous basis implies that there is no water present in the material before the analysis is performed.
+This means that the sample does not have any absorbed water or bound water such as hydrates.

-The sample is weighed as received and residual moisture content, if any, is measured independently by methods such as Karl Fischer titration.
-At time of calculation of assay value, the water content is subtracted from the sample weight.
+The sample is weighed in the state that it was received and residual moisture content, if any, is measured independently by methods such as Karl Fischer titration.
+At the time the assay value is calculated, the water content is subtracted from the sample weight.

 To learn more about this location and its certifications, click here.